A Grant Program of

 University of the District of Columbia

 University of Maryland, College Park

 The Cosmos Club Foundation's Young Scholars Awards have been presented annually* since 1998, with the invaluable assistance of the Consortium of Universities of the Metropolitan Washington Area for the years 1998-2007.
-Through the 2012 academic year, the program, now named the Cosmos Scholars Grant Program, has provided 278 grants to graduate students at local Washington-area universities.
+Over the years, the program, now named the Cosmos Scholars Grant Program, has provided about 300 grants to graduate students at local Washington-area universities.

 * The absence of a list labeled "2000" reflects a change of the month of the award from December to January.